Thermodynamic database MALT Omega / Basic

 The major objectives of MALT thermodynamic database are

-1. to provide thermodynamic data with a good quality to those who need to make thermodynamic analyses;
+1. to provide thermodynamic data of a good quality to those who need to make thermodynamic analyses;

 2. to facilitate the utilization of thermodynamics in the research and development associated with materials science, new process development, etc.